 Companies that hire globally increase their ability to find workers that meet their specific budget and needs.
 For example, a fintech company looking for an alternative to London’s highly competitive hiring landscape can turn to an emerging market like Lithuania.
 Meanwhile, companies seeking web developers look beyond saturated markets like Silicon Valley and focus on up-and-coming markets like Ukraine.

 Not every global hiring method offers time and costs savings compared to upskilling programs.
 Companies that use entity establishment to legally hire foreign workers face a months-long setup process that can cost up to $20,000 in initial investment and require $200,000 in annual maintenance.
-HR teams seeking a faster, more cost-effective upskilling alternative turn to International PEO (Professional Employer Organization).
+HR teams seeking a faster, more cost-effective upskilling alternative turn to an Employer of Record solution.

-International PEO enables companies to hire in new markets quickly and compliantly, saving them time and money when bringing in professionals with hard-to-find skills.
-International PEO is 60% more cost-effective than entity establishment, giving HR teams the ability to hire in a foreign market in as little as 48 hours.
-When companies choose an International PEO provider, that partner ensures foreign compliance while handling payroll, benefits, taxes, and global workforce support.
-As a result, International PEO is not only a faster alternative to upskilling or entity establishment.
+An Employer of Record enables companies to hire in new markets quickly and compliantly, saving them time and money when bringing in professionals with hard-to-find skills.
+An Employer of Record is 60% more cost-effective than entity establishment, giving HR teams the ability to hire in a foreign market in as little as 48 hours.
+When companies choose an Employer of Record provider, that partner ensures foreign compliance while handling payroll, benefits, taxes, and global workforce support.
+As a result, Employer of Record is not only a faster alternative to upskilling or entity establishment.
 It’s a full-service international expansion solution.